Skip to main content

 Holdings — Best for Nonprofits & Service Businesses

-Holdings is an AI-native business banking platform with zero fees, 1.75% APY on all balances, and built-in bookkeeping that auto-categorizes transactions.
+Holdings is an AI-native business banking platform with zero banking fees, 1.75% APY on all balances, and optional built-in accounting ($25/mo) that auto-categorizes transactions.
 It's specifically designed for nonprofits (with fund accounting and donation tracking), churches, freelancers, and small service businesses.
 Checking accounts include a Visa debit card, free ACH transfers, and unlimited sub-accounts.
 FDIC insured up to $3 million through i3 Bank and program banks.

 ✓ Zero fees✓ AI bookkeeping✓ $3M FDIC✗ No branch access